 Marker series.
 This marker is included in the The Historic National Road marker series.

 Location.
-39° 48.04′ N, 85° 30.55′ W. Marker is near Knightstown, Indiana, in Henry County.
-Marker is on National Road (U.S. 40) west of West Touch for map.
-Marker is just east of town.
-Marker is in this post office area: Knightstown IN 46148, United States of America.
+Marker has been reported missing.
+It was located near 39° 48.04′ N, 85° 30.55′ W. Marker was near Knightstown, Indiana, Touch for map.
+Marker was in this post office area: Knightstown IN 46148, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 12 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 12 miles of this location, measured as the crow flies.
 Veterans Garden of Memories (approx. 0.9 miles away); Pvt.
-William Zion USMC (approx. 0.9 miles away); Revolutionary Soldiers of Henry County (approx. one mile away); Underground Station (approx. 5.8 miles away); Civil War Memorial - Henry County Indiana (approx. 11.6 miles away).
+William Zion USMC (approx. 0.9 miles away); Revolutionary Soldiers of Henry County (approx. one mile away); Underground Station (approx. 5.8 miles away); Civil War Memorial - Henry County Indiana (approx. 11.6 miles away); Dedicated to the Henry County Veterans (approx. 11.6 miles away); Persian Gulf War Memorial (approx. 11.7 miles away); USS Hyman DD732 (approx. 11.8 miles away).
 Touch for a list and map of all markers in Knightstown.